 Sometimes the door itself becomes the challenge.
 Cats are problem-solvers by nature, and many have figured out how to open doors using handles or by pawing them in just the right way.
 If your cat has mastered this skill, congratulations, you’re living with a feline genius who refuses to be outsmarted by basic home architecture.

-The Social Side: They Actually Want to Be With You
+They Want to Be With You

 Here’s where things get surprisingly sweet.
 Despite their reputation as aloof and independent creatures, many cats form deep bonds with their humans.
 When you close a door between yourself and your cat, you might trigger feelings of separation anxiety or social distress.

 Some cats become particularly attached to specific family members and will follow them from room to room throughout the day.
 For these cats, a closed door feels like an unwelcome separation from their favorite human.
-They might display anxious behaviors like excessive meowing, scratching, or pacing because they genuinely miss your presence.
+They might display anxious behaviors like excessive meowing, scratching, or pacing because they miss your presence.

 Signs of boredom or loneliness can sometimes intensify door-related behaviors.
 A cat who doesn’t have enough stimulation or social interaction during the day may become more clingy and resistant to being separated from you, even temporarily.

-Understanding the Different Reactions
+The Different Reactions

 Not all cats react to closed doors the same way.
 Some will sit quietly outside, perhaps letting out an occasional chirp to let you know they’re there.
 Others launch into full-scale protests, complete with door scratching, handle rattling, and increasingly desperate vocalizations.